 Altadena, CA 91001

-Upon receipt of a valid Notice, theCHIVE.com will follow the procedures provided in the DMCA which prescribe a notice and take down procedure, subject to the user’s or webmaster’s right to submit a Counter-Notification claiming lawful use of the disabled works.
-In appropriate circumstances, theCHIVE.com will have the disputed material removed from public view, and will also notify the user or webmaster who posted the allegedly infringing material, which notification may include a complete copy of the Notice submitted regarding that material..
+Upon receipt of a valid Notice, theCHIVE.com will process the claim, which may result in removing or disabling access to the allegedly infringing material., subject to the user’s or webmaster’s right to submit a Counter-Notification claiming lawful use of the disabled works.
+In appropriate circumstances, theCHIVE.com will have the disputed material removed from public view, and will also notify the user or webmaster who posted the allegedly infringing material, which notification may include a complete copy of the Notice submitted regarding that material.